 Some research studies have found a link between high blood pressure or high blood pressure medicines and kidney cancer.

 It is likely that high blood pressure is the link, rather than the medicines.
 High blood pressure is a known risk factor for kidney disease in general.

-People who have had thyroid cancer have a risk of kidney cancer that is 2 to 7 times higher than people who have not had thyroid cancer.
+People who have had thyroid cancer have an increased risk of kidney cancer.
 This may be due to gene changes that are common to both cancers.

-Two large studies have found that people with diabetes have a higher risk of kidney cancer.
+Some studies have found that people with diabetes type 1 have a higher risk of kidney cancer.

 The risk may be higher in people who use insulin to control their diabetes.
 But other diabetic medicines such as metformin or pioglitazone don't seem to increase the risk.

 Researchers in America looked at the results of 20 studies across 6 countries.
 They found that some mild painkilling drugs are linked to increased kidney cancer risk.

 One drug that could definitely increase the risk was phenacetin, but this has been taken off the market in the UK.

 Some other types of painkillers called non steroidal anti inflammatory drugs (NSAIDs) may increase the risk of kidney cancer slightly.
 These include ibuprofen.
 Occasional or low dose use is unlikely to be harmful.